oroinc/documentation/user_guide/data_management_view.rst

 |

-On this View page you can see all the details of the record and location of the address on the map, can use the links and action buttons as described in this article.
+On this View page, you can see all the details of the record and its location on the map.
+You can use the links and action buttons as described in this article.

 Get To a View Page
 ------------------

 There are several ways to get to a View page:

-- Select the relevant record in a :ref:`grid <user-guide-ui-components-grids>` (click the |IcView| icon )
+- Select the relevant record in a :ref:`grid <user-guide-ui-components-grids>` (click the |IcView| icon)

 - Find the records in the :ref:`Search Panel <user-guide-getting-started-search>`

-- Click :guilabel:`Save and Close` button on a :ref:`Create/Edit form <user-guide-ui-components-create-pages>`
+- Click the :guilabel:`Save and Close` button on a :ref:`Create/Edit form <user-guide-ui-components-create-pages>`

 What You Can See on a View Page
 -------------------------------

 Details of the chosen record are displayed on a View page.
-(The list of properties shown is defined by the system administrator with the  *Show On View* setting of the entity fields).
+(The list of properties shown is defined by the system administrator with the *"Show On View"* setting of the entity fields).

-Information in a view page is allocated in sections, so that you can easily switch from one section to another.
-All the sections are placed one after another, so you can also scroll down to the required information.
+Information in a View page is allocated in sections that you can easily switch between.
+All the sections are placed one after another, so you can also scroll down to find information.

-For example, this is a View page of an opportunity with sections "General Information", "Activities" and "Additional Information":
+For example, this is a View page of an opportunity with *"General Information"*, *"Activities"* and *"Additional Information"* sections:

 |